-Officer Chaison testified the transaction initially seemed like an ordinary undercover narcotics transaction.
+The only actual evidence before us on these issues came entirely from the State's witnesses.
+Officer Chaison, the complainant, testified the transaction initially seemed like an ordinary undercover narcotics transaction.
 Separated by a wrought iron fence at an apartment complex, Chaison purchased two rocks of crack cocaine from appellant.
 As Chaison attempted to turn and walk away, appellant said, "Hey, put it in your mouth."
 Appellant repeated the demand and added, "If you're not the police, put it in your mouth."
 Chaison replied, "Don't put that jacket on me," and explained that the cocaine was for the girl (Officer Higgins) who was waiting in his truck.
 Appellant then said, "You're the law and I'm not afraid of the law."

-As the two men stared at each other, appellant reached down and pulled up his jacket, revealing an automatic pistol in his waistband.
+As the two men stared at each other, appellant pulled up his jacket and reached for an automatic pistol in his waistband.
 Chaison testified that after twenty years of police experience, including four shootouts, he had no doubt that appellant was going to shoot him based upon his statements, actions, and demeanor.
-Chaison then drew a concealed handgun as appellant attempted to draw his own weapon.
+Officer Chaison then drew a concealed handgun as appellant was attempting to draw his own weapon.
 Fortunately, appellant's weapon became entangled in his clothing, allowing Chaison to clear his weapon first.
-After appellant cleared his waistband, but before he was able to point the muzzle of his weapon at Chaison,

-Chaison opened fire, striking appellant in the leg.
-Appellant also fired and took cover behind a parked car while Chaison retreated behind a small tree.
+After appellant cleared his waistband, but before he was able to point the muzzle of his weapon at Chaison, Chaison opened fire, striking appellant in the leg.
+Appellant may also have fired, but Chaison was not hit.
+Appellant hobbled behind a parked car while Chaison retreated behind a small tree.

 An extended gun battle then ensued with appellant firing two round bursts from beneath the automobile.
 To conserve ammunition, Chaison attempted to return one round for every two fired by appellant.
 Chaison yelled to a bystander standing near appellant that he was a police officer and ordered him to get on the ground.
 The bystander obeyed the command and remained on the ground throughout the shootout.
-Chaison identified himself at least three times as a police officer.
+Chaison identified himself to appellant at least three times as a police officer.
 Appellant, however, continued to fire in two round bursts.

 During this time, Chaison also yelled to his partner, Officer Higgins, instructing her to call for additional police units.
 Shortly thereafter, when Higgins attempted to come to the aid of her partner, appellant shot her in the neck, paralyzing her for life.
-As appellant hobbled across an open driveway, Chaison held his fire, purposely allowing him to escape so he could attend to Higgins.
+While Chaison turned his attention to Higgins, appellant retreated, limping across an open driveway.
+Chaison held his fire, purposely allowing appellant to escape so he could fully attend to Higgins.